-- 1. All drivers must be assembled on the starting line, ready to race within two (2) minutes of notification of their race (except special events). - 1.
-Snowmobiles may be pushed to the entrance of the racecourse, once on the racecourse the snowmobile must operate under its own power. - 2.
-All participants (including crewmembers entering the start line area, are required to wear eye protection or safety glasses. - 3.
+- 1. All drivers must be assembled on the starting line, ready to race within two (2) minutes of notification of their race (except special events).
+This is defined as when the sleds were summoned to leave the pits.
+The two-minute clock starts when the first sled of the group leaves the pit and enters the racecourse.
+All the other sleds in the event/heat/final are required to be on the line within the two- minute window. - 2.
+Snowmobiles may be pushed to the entrance of the racecourse, once on the racecourse the snowmobile must operate under its own power. - 3.
+All participants (including crewmembers entering the start line area, are required to wear eye protection or safety glasses. - 4.
 Snowmobiles must be placed on an approved stand for warm-up and/ or for clearing the track.
-See CLEANOUT/SAFETY STANDS in this chapter.
-Safety related components may be provided to driver with race director's approval. - 4.
-All snowmobiles on the starting line must have the track and both skis flat on the course surface before starter begins the race. - 5.
-All snowmobiles will be started from a standing position, in a line abreast (unless stated otherwise). - 6.
+See CLEANOUT/SAFETY STANDS in this chapter. - 5.
+All snowmobiles on the starting line must have the track and both skis flat on the course surface before starter begins the race. - 6.
+All snowmobiles will be started from a standing position, in a line abreast (unless stated otherwise). - 7.
 The driver's feet must be on the running boards or stirrups.
 The Race Director may disqualify a driver if the driver's method of start interferes with other contestants.